kocherlab/pipemake/docs/index.rst

     mamba create -c conda-forge -c bioconda -c kocherlab -n pipemake pipemake

-For more information, see the :ref:`installation` instructions.
+For more information, see the :ref:`installation`.

 ======
 Issues